 1. The Federal Worker Provides an Insufficient Doctor Report

 If you’re an injured worker applying for workers’ compensation benefits, your doctor must provide a diagnosis sufficient to warrant all medical services you may need.
-For example, if you are initially diagnosed only with “sprain”, and subsequently an MRI proves you need surgery, it will be difficult to get a necessary surgery approved.
+For example, if you are initially diagnosed only with “sprain”, and subsequently an MRI proves you need surgery, it will be difficult to get the necessary surgery approved.

 When discussing your work-related injury with your doctor, be sure to emphasize the importance of the doctor giving a good initial diagnosis as well as providing updates as the condition may progress.
 The doctor should also explicitly link your medical condition to the work event.
 This is called the doctor’s “causation opinion”.
 It needs to be written in explanatory terms as opposed to conclusory statements.
-If the doctor doesn’t provide rationale for a definitive link between the work incident and medical condition, the workers’ compensation claim will not likely be approved.
+If the doctor doesn’t provide a rationale for a definitive link between the work incident and medical condition, the workers’ compensation claim will not likely be approved.
 If the diagnosis never expands beyond preliminary, future services for the developed condition will not likely be approved.

 2. The Federal Worker Refuses to Accept a Suitable Job Placement